OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-49.md

 Concerning Kedar and the kingdoms of Hazor, which Nebuchadnezzar king of Babylon attacked: This is what the Lord says: “Arise, and attack Kedar and devastate the people of the East.

 ## Jeremiah 49:29
 Their tents and their flocks will be taken; their shelters will be carried off with all their goods and camels.
-People will shout to them, ‘Terror on every side!’
+People will cry out to them, ‘Terror all around!’

 ## Jeremiah 49:30
 “Flee quickly away!
 Stay in deep caves, you inhabitants of Hazor,” declares the Lord.
 “Nebuchadnezzar king of Babylon has plotted against you; he has devised a plan against you.

 ## Jeremiah 49:31
-“Arise and attack a nation at ease, which lives in confidence,” declares the Lord, “a nation that has neither gates nor bars; its people live far from danger.
+“Arise and attack a nation at ease, which lives in security,” declares the Lord, “a nation that has neither gates nor bars; its people live far from danger.

 ## Jeremiah 49:32
 Their camels will become plunder, and their large herds will be spoils of war.
 I will scatter to the winds those who cut the corners of their hair and will bring disaster on them from every side,” declares the Lord.

 ## Jeremiah 49:33
 “Hazor will become a haunt of jackals, a desolate place forever.
-No one will live there; no people will dwell in it.”
+No one will reside there; no people will settle in it.”

 ## Jeremiah 49:34
 The word of the Lord that came to Jeremiah the prophet concerning Elam, at the beginning of the reign of Zedekiah king of Judah: